 The next reproductive endocrinologist saw the ring of cysts around Jackie's ovaries and diagnosed her with polycystic ovary syndrome (PCOS), a condition that has been associated with high blood pressure, type 2 diabetes, and metabolic syndrome.

-At the recommendation of her RE, Jackie tried fertility shots again, coupled with a technique to thicken the lining of her uterus to increase her chances of conceiving.
+At the recommendation of her doctor, Jackie tried fertility shots again, coupled with a technique to thicken the lining of her uterus to increase her chances of conceiving.
 Jackie became pregnant after the first try, then miscarried.

 After stopping fertility treatment for a time, Jackie decided to work with a specialist who had experience treating PCOS patients with metformin, a diabetes drug.
 The first month Jackie took the drug, she ovulated and became pregnant.
 Jackie continued to take metformin throughout the pregnancy and gave birth to a healthy baby girl.